A simple guide to all Sony Alpha 7 lenses: Which E-mount full-frame FE lens is the best for you?

 The SEL24240 is an all-rounder for on the road.
 It has the largest zoom range of all full-frame E-mount lenses.

-The SEL24240 is protected against dust and moisture, and is a good always-on lens for your travels, whether you’re shooting snapshots, landscapes, or wildlife photos.
-The only drawback is the weight of 780 grams, but that’s still low compared to a telephoto lens.
+The SEL24240 is protected against dust and moisture and is a good always-on lens for your travels, whether you’re shooting snapshots, landscapes, or wildlife photos.
+The only drawback is the weight of 780 grams, but that’s still low compared to most telephoto lenses.

 Wide angle lenses for the Alpha 7 series

 When it comes to wide angle zoom lenses, the selection is fairly limited.
-Sony offers a total of three lenses, which are very good but unfortunately also very pricey.
+Sony has a total of three lenses on offer, which are very good but unfortunately also very pricey.
+Then there’s also one from Tamron and another from Sigma.

-So far, this is the only wide-angle zoom lens available for the Alpha 7 series, but it leaves nothing to be desired.
-We own the lens ourselves and are very satisfied with it.
+This is one of very few wide-angle zoom lenses available for the Alpha 7 series, but it leaves nothing to be desired.
+We own this lens ourselves and are very satisfied with it.

 The maximum aperture is f/4, which is perfectly fine for a wide angle.
 The zoom range of 16-35 mm gives you a lot of flexibility for different situations, so you can leave this lens on the camera a lot of the time.

 A brand new G Master version of the 16-35 mm has just been released.
-With an aperture of f/2.8 and the image quality the G Master lenses are known for, this version is the ultimate choice among wide-angle lenses for the Sony Alpha 7 series.
+With an aperture of f/2.8 and the image quality the G Master lenses are famous for, this lens is the absolute cream of the crop when it comes to wide-angle lenses for the Sony Alpha 7 series.

 Telephoto lenses for the Alpha 7 series

-There is a total of three telephoto lenses for the E-mount full frame, which have a relatively similar aperture range.
+There are a total of three telephoto lenses for the E-mount full frame, which all have a relatively similar aperture range.

 This lens offers a larger zoom range with a focal length of 70-300 mm.
 The downside is the underwhelming aperture between f/4.5 and 5.6.